hashintel/hash/packages/engine/README.md

     rm -rf tmp # Delete the tmp folder
     ```
   * With the V8 folder containing `include` and `out.gn` you can then set the variable for your terminal session with `export V8_PATH=<path to folder>` or you can set it permanently by [adding it to your shell's environment](https://unix.stackexchange.com/questions/117467/how-to-permanently-set-environmental-variables)
+  * Please also see [macOS Developer Specific Instructions](#macos-developer-specific-instructions) if you are running macOS

+### Optional dependencies

+* Python [3.7.x] is required, if you want to run a simulation with the python runner (i.e. have any python behaviors or _init.py_).
+  > **Warning**: The Python runner currently is not supported by the CLI.
+  * Python installation guidance from [their website](https://www.python.org/downloads/)

+* Flatbuffers [2.0.0] is required to generate structs in Javascript, Python, or Rust for messaging between processes in hCloude.
+If you provide your own behavior types, this is not required.
+  * Flatbuffers installation guidance from [their website](https://google.github.io/flatbuffers/flatbuffers_guide_building.html)
+    * It's necessary to match the version (2.0.0) with the Rust crate, so build (or otherwise acquire a compiled flatc binary of) the commit associated with the [2.0.0 release](https://github.com/google/flatbuffers/releases/tag/v2.0.0)
+      * One way of checking out the right commit is running the following from within the flatbuffers repository:

+        ```shell
+        latestTag=$(git describe --tags `git rev-list --tags --max-count=1`) git checkout $latestTag
+        ```

 ### macOS Developer Specific Instructions